sivachandran/sivachandran.github.io/_posts/2021-03-17-logging-overhead-in-hot-code-path.md

 tags: [ go, optimization ]
 ---

 This post will describe how logging in a hot code path can induce significant overhead to the implementation.
+Though the overhead is described in the context Go program, the logging overhead should be similar in other languages as well.

 I was trying to improve a particular API throughput of a web service.
 I was using Gatling script to do the load testing of the API.
 When I started, the API was hardly touching 200 Requests-Per-Second(RPS).